Gilvan-Araujo/DoIt/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** gilvan-araujo, todonext, twitter_handle, gilvanjunior@protonmail.com, To.Do, Task list application made in React as the first challenge of Rocketseat's Ignite program.
+*** gilvan-araujo, doit, twitter_handle, gilvanjunior@protonmail.com, To.Do, Task list application made in React as the first challenge of Rocketseat's Ignite program.
 -->

 <!-- PROJECT SHIELDS -->